uedamiki/Edge-ai/README.md

 Examples
 ------------
-Please try the test files in the examples folder (test-
+Please try the test files in the examples folder (test-SO3.py and test-SE3.py)

+Below is the video demonstrating the resultin